yinkaizhai/AI-interactive-pokemon-go-web/README.md

 1. **Mapbox Token**: The current Mapbox token in the code may be deactivated.
 Please use your own token for development.
 2. **Pokemon Assets**: The Pokemon GIF files need to be downloaded separately from the provided Google Drive link due to size constraints.
 3. **Asset Credits**: All Pokemon sprites are sourced from PkParaiso and are used for educational purposes only.
+4. **AI Features**: This project uses MediaPipe's AI capabilities for hand tracking and gesture recognition to create an interactive gaming experience.

 ## Disclaimer